vishnupadmanabhan/vishnupadmanabhan.github.io/_posts/2018-06-16-criticism.md

 categories: life
 comments: true
 ---
-Criticism.
+**Criticism**.
 If you are doing something, anything, criticism will come knocking at your door like an unwelcome guest.
 It is uncomfortable to have him around and not easy to get rid of.
 He lingers around in your house.
 You lock yourself in your room to not face him sitting and enjoying the coffee in the living room.
 You then completely stop coming out of your room and everything that is yours is lost.
 Happened to you?
 I would be surprised if it hasn't.
 I mean, the criticism part, not the guest.

 Truth be told, criticism sucks.
 No, don't try to convince me otherwise.
 If it is coming your way, you got to be prepared.
 Everything that you create or do is dear to you.
 That is why you get that burning feeling inside when someone says something about your work.